AnkitG102/DDL_RPI/README.md

 # DDL_RPI
-Distributed Deep Learning on Raspberry Pi
+Distributed Deep Learning on Raspberry Pi for a binary image classification problem.